 The Standard is designed to fit the requirements of the LEP in terms of the provision of robust and impartial careers services and will be used to assess the quality of provision provided by our local schools, colleges and education providers.
-The new standard will meet national guidelines and policy; for example CEIAG requirements within the Ofsted Common Inspection Framework (for Schools), as well as careers education statutory requirements and guidance.
 A public register, available both on the LEP and on the Quality in Careers Standard website will indicate which organisations meet the standard to inform parental and learner choice.
 The Standard should be helpful as evidence during inspections as part of the Ofsted Common Inspection Framework for Schools.

-The Standard recognises and supports the Gatsby benchmarks ensuring positive encounters with business representatives are a significant part of the delivery mechanisms.
+The Standard recognises and incorporates the Gatsby benchmarks ensuring positive encounters with business representatives are a significant part of the delivery mechanisms.

 The Humber LEP is delighted to see the publication of the National Careers Strategy.
 Ourselves and our four local authorities have consistently championed the need for high quality, impartial careers education, information, advice and guidance and see this as a real entitlement for all of our young people and adults.
-We work very closely with the Careers and Enterprise Company (CEC), with our two local CEC coordinators matching employers with schools and training providers in the region to ensure careers activities are embedded within these organisations at a strategic level.
+We work very closely with the Careers and Enterprise Company (CEC).

 Between September 2012 and April 2013, the Humber Local Enterprise Partnership appointed the Skills Commission to carry out research into the skills needs of the local area that resulted in the Skills Commission report, ‘Lifting the Lid’ building on the recommendations of the Skills Commission.
 The key theme of CEIAG was one of the major findings of the research regarding the lack of quality and consistency of delivery across the Humber.